 Cleaning bio-hazardous material is dangerous for you and your health.
 In some cases, but not all, personal protective equipment alone consists of: full body, poly-coated suit with boots and hood, face shield, safety glasses, respirator, steel toe with steel shank, booties, rubber over boots, flashlight, duct tape, and various gloves.
 This is not including all our cleaning equipment or proprietary cleaning products.
 Also, the law requires biohazardous material to be properly disposed of or fines will be issued.
 Trauma cleaning is a big task, and no one should tackle this job alone.

 - Call the Professionals

-We are trained and certified to clean and disinfect the area so there is no worry of left behind infectious material or odor.
+We are trained and certified to clean, disinfect, and eliminate odors in the affected area, and there will be no worry of left behind infectious material or odor.
 We locate and clean areas people may overlook if cleaning themselves.
 We leave knowing all surfaces are completely safe for use or new installation.
 Your peace of mind and health is most important.
 Let the professionals clean up.